 We found 8 female pelvic medicine specialists who accept Humana Simplicity HMO Open Access Gold 03/100 near Evanston, IL.

-Dr. Sylvia Botros is a physician who specializes in urogynecology.
-On average, patients gave her a rating of 4.0 stars out of 5.
-Dr. Botros is affiliated with NorthShore Medical Group.
-She is in-network for Humana HMO, Humana Bronze, Humana Catastrophic, and more.
-She obtained her medical school training at the University of Texas Medical School at Houston and performed her residency at a hospital affiliated with the University of Texas Health Science Center at Houston.
-Dr. Botros (or staff) speaks the following languages: Arabic and Spanish.
+Dr. Sylvia Botros practices urogynecology.
+She is rated 4.0 stars out of 5 by her patients.
+Dr. Botros is professionally affiliated with NorthShore Medical Group.
+She is in-network for several insurance carriers, including Humana HMO, Humana Bronze, and Humana Catastrophic.
+Before performing her residency at a hospital affiliated with the University of Texas Health Science Center at Houston, Dr. Botros attended the University of Texas Medical School at Houston for medical school.
+In addition to English, Dr. Botros (or staff) speaks Arabic and Spanish.

 Clinical interests: Urge Incontinence, Fecal Incontinence, Laparoscopic Surgery, Pelvic Prolapse, Pelvic Surgery, ...
 (Read more)